Training Courses

 seashell on beach

-EMDR Basic Training: Fall of 2025 (Virtual Format)
+EMDR Basic Training: Spring of 2026 (Virtual Format)

 This introductory course prepares participants to become EMDR Trained by providing 25 hours of didactic instruction, 21 hours of practicum, and 12 hours of consultation, all within a four-weekend format.
 Participants will learn to apply evidence-based EMDR techniques and develop case conceptualizations using attachment theory, the theory of structural dissociation of the personality, and the Adaptive Information Processing (AIP) model.
 Participants will be trained to perform all eight phases of EMDR therapy Standard Protocol, with a focus on PTSD, anxiety, depression, and other DSM-V-TR diagnoses.

-When registered for this training, participants must remain with this cohort for all training dates noted below.
+When registered for this training, participants must remain with this cohort for all training dates noted below due to staffing ratios and cohort cohesion.

 seagull

-EMDR Basic Training: Fall of 2025 (In Person Format)
+EMDR Basic Training: Spring of 2026 (In Person Format)

 This introductory course prepares participants to become EMDR Trained by providing 25 hours of didactic instruction, 21 hours of practicum, and 12 hours of consultation, all within a four-weekend format.
 Participants will learn to apply evidence-based EMDR techniques and develop case conceptualizations using attachment theory, the theory of structural dissociation of the personality, and the Adaptive Information Processing (AIP) model.
 Participants will be trained to perform all eight phases of EMDR therapy Standard Protocol, with a focus on PTSD, anxiety, depression, and other DSM-V-TR diagnoses.

-When registered for this training, participants must remain with this cohort for all training dates noted below.
+When registered for this training, participants must remain with this cohort for all training dates noted below due to staffing ratios and cohort cohesion.

 All training dates to be held at: